janschultecom/20181025-strongly-typed-martini/README.md

 ```bash
 docker run -ti -v %cd%:/data janschultecom/docker-liquidhaskell:latest
 ```
-This will enter the container and you should see a command prompt (it might look slightly different):
+This will enter the command prompt of the container (it might look slightly different on your computer):
 ```bash
 root@7d8d5dc51645:/data#
 ```

-In the container check the exercise liquid haskell file by running the 'liquid' command:
+In the container check the exercise liquid haskell file by running the `liquid` command:
 ```bash
 root@7d8d5dc51645:/data# liquid --full src/haskell/Exercise1.hs
 ```